 no animal by-products

 They are also about 1/4 (sometimes more) of the price of Canada Goose or Moose Knuckles jackets.
-I was honestly surprised by how warm they keep me during winter and would not have been able to tell the difference between synthetic and animal.
+I was honestly surprised by how warm they keep me during winter and would not have been able to tell the difference between synthetic or real down.
 This was the easiest switch I ever made and I will never not wear a vegan jacket again.

 Matt & Nat - I first heard of Matt & Nat back in 2008 and they were one of the first 100% vegan bag companies I had ever heard of.
 Their designs are minimal, functional, great quality and affordable!